Annex-Engineering/Sherpa_Heavy-Extruder/README.md

 # Sherpa Heavy - Release 2

+The first official release of Sherpa Heavy, Sherpa Mini's fat cousin built to push filament to extreme flowrates

 ## FAQ
 For Material Requirements, Print Settings and How to Interpret the file naming structure, please see: "Print_Settings_and_File_Key.txt"